zwilsoncc/docs/pages/docs/features/configuration.md

 }
 ```

-If you want to learn about different way of scaling your
+If you want to learn about different ways of scaling your
 deployment to multiple regions and datacenters, read
 the [feature guide](/docs/features/scaling).

 #### `dotenv` (boolean|string)

-Read environment variables from [dotenv](https://github.com/motdotla/dotenv) file.
+Read environment variables from the [dotenv](https://github.com/motdotla/dotenv) file.

 ```
 "dotenv": true